Learn about our previous lectures

 The two-day summit, a collaborative partnership between The Silent Garden program and the California Department of Education, brought 200 administrators and educational interpreters from throughout the state to campus.
 Participants discussed roles and responsibilities of educators and interpreters of the deaf and hard of hearing, learned new state standards and curriculum goals and received information about required assessments and certifications in the field.
 (Read more or view more photos.)

 Latinos are among the largest minority within the Deaf and hard of hearing community.
 Even with these high numbers, services and resources that serve this population are limited.
 Irma Sanchez, founder of nonprofit "Deaf Latinos", gave an empowering talk about her experience raising 3 deaf children in a Latino household.
 We also heard from Latino parents and the obstacles they've faced with their DHH children.
 Irma connected Latino families with helpful resources to help them raise their DHH child(ren) successfully.
 (Read more or view more photos)

 This Silent Garden Lecture focused on couples communication and issues related to hearing loss with Drs.
 Samuel and Janet Trychin entitled “"You never listen to me" and other Hearing Loss-Related Stories: Real World Communication Solutions.”
 This fun and interactive workshop provided tactics and strategies found useful for preventing or reducing hearing loss-related communication breakdowns.
 Participants learned helpful tools for building and sustaining those relationships that give life zest and meaning!
 (Read more)

 View more photos at the LINK.

-The inaugural lecture kicked off with Dr. T. Alan Hurwitz, President of Gallaudet University on leadership and breaking the glass ceiling (insert PPT).
+The inaugural lecture kicked off with Dr. T. Alan Hurwitz, President of Gallaudet University on leadership and breaking the glass ceiling.
 This same weekend, Fresno State honored Dr. Hurwitz with an honorary doctorate making him an official Fresno State alumnus.